CMSgov/drive2gource/README.md

 Google Drive's history data is complex.
 The code here is sufficient to handle the data we threw at it, but there are edge cases and activity types we don't handle; you may need to make some changes to get it to work on your folders.
 If you do, we'd appreciate if you send a pull request!

+This tool currently works on histories up to around 10000 activities (about a year of moderate to heavy activity, in our experience).
+Anything much longer than that is likely to run out of Google Apps Script memory.

 ## Usage

 The code here is split between Google Apps Script to get the raw activity data and a local Node.js script to process it into Goruce format; this split allows access to the Google API without dealing with OAuth while also allowing fast local iteration on the tricky conversion code.